34 EV charging abbreviations you need to know

 EMP (Electro-mobility provider)

-An EMP is a company that provides customers access to an electric vehicle charging network.
-They will often offer a tracking service such as an app for evaluating the availability of charging stations.
+An EMP is a company or service that provides customers access to an electric vehicle charging network.
+They will often offer a tracking service such as an app or digital platform for evaluating the availability of charging stations.
 EMPs are also responsible for determining the price of electric vehicle charging.

 EMSP (Electro-mobility service provider)